plasma-framework/plasma/README.md

 **Architecture Overview**
 =========================

-Plasma and PlasmaQuery® are registered
+PlasmaSDO® and PlasmaQuery® are registered

 Trademarks of TerraMeta Software